Champii/Comet/README.md

 And go to [localhost:8080](http://localhost:8080)

 ## TODO List
-- Server
     - DB
 	- Macro for models
-	    -
     - Websocket
-- Client
     - Nested components
 	- Need to have a component tree
+    - Websocket
+    - Register for queries